-12.1.1.
+- 12.1.1.
 Credit hour Definition: GCNYC adheres to the U.S. Department of Education's definition of a credit hour as "...
-An amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work for approximately fifteen weeks for one semester or trimester hour of credit ..., or the equivalent amount of work over a different amount of time."
+An amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work for approximately fifteen weeks for one semester or trimester hour of credit ..., or the equivalent amount of work over a different amount of time." - 12.1.2.
 Hybrid and online courses have learning goals and rigor equivalent to those taught in the classroom.
 Contact hours are satisfied by using various course activities such as threaded discussions, journals, online seminars, interactive tutorials and online meetings.
-The syllabi for these courses are carefully reviewed by the Director of Academic Engagement to ensure equivalency to face-to-face courses.
+The syllabi and course content for these courses are carefully reviewed by the Director of Institutional Effectiveness and Online Learning to ensure equivalency to face-to-face courses. - 12.1.3.
 Learning outcomes must be appropriate to post-graduate work and must be achievable in the prescribed timeframe.